Skip to main content

 Admission Requirements

-As provided in the governing law for tertiary education (Law N. 67(I)/1996), the number of students in each public institution is determined by a decision of the Council of Ministers, upon the recommendation of the responsible Minister.
-A school-leaving certificate from a secondary school in Cyprus or an equivalent qualification from abroad is a prerequisite for admission.
+As provided in the governing law for Higher Education (Law N. 67(I)/1996), the number of students in each public institution of Higher Education is determined by a decision of the Council of Ministers, upon the recommendation of the responsible minister.
+A School Leaving Certificate from a Secondary School in Cyprus or an equivalent qualification from abroad is a prerequisite for admission.
 In addition, all institutions running three-year diploma courses allocate potential students on the basis of the results obtained at the Pancyprian Examinations.

 Curriculum

-Programs of study of the public institutions are determined by the Council of Ministers based on the recommendation of the Minister responsible for the institution.
-Programmes of study of the private institutions are accredited by the Council for Educational Evaluation and Accreditation – SEKAP.
+Programmes of study of the public institutions of Higher Education are determined by the Council of Ministers based on the recommendation of the minister responsible for the institution.

 Teaching Methods